 Special Fireworks Viewing

-All resort hotel guests can head to the rooftop of Disney's Paradise Pier Hotel for fireworks viewing with the music piped in.
+All resort hotel guests can head to the rooftop of Disney's Pixar Place Hotel for fireworks viewing with the music piped in.
 It's on the pool deck level.
-(Note: not currently available as the pool area is under refurbishment.)

-Guests with deluxe, club-level accommodations at Disney's Grand California Hotel & Spa or Disneyland Hotel have access to The Veranda or the E-Ticket Lounge.
+Guests with deluxe, club-level accommodations at Disney's Grand California Hotel & Spa, Disneyland Hotel or Disney's Pixar Place Hotel have access to lounges.
 Each offers a continental breakfast, afternoon tea, a wine and cheese reception, cookies and desserts, a personal concierge and fireworks viewing when available.

-Disney’s Paradise Pier Hotel temporarily does not have food and beverage offerings, but guests can take advantage of dining opportunities in Downtown Disney and Disney's Grand Californian Hotel or Disneyland Hotel.
-Select restaurants in the Downtown Disney District also provide delivery services.
-For added convenience, guests of Disney’s Paradise Pier Hotel, Disneyland Hotel and Disney’s Grand Californian Hotel & Spa can scan QR codes right from their in-room TV (and around the hotel) to access the links to those restaurants’ webpages and order food and beverages that can be delivered right to the hotel lobbies.
+For added convenience, guests of Disney’s Pixar Place Hotel, Disneyland Hotel and Disney’s Grand Californian Hotel & Spa can scan QR codes right from their in-room TV (and around the hotel) to access the links to those restaurants’ webpages and order food and beverages that can be delivered right to the hotel lobbies.

 Disneyland Resort hotel guests get preferred access to a limited number of reservations for dining.
 Guests can make Disneyland dining reservations for restaurants in hotels, theme parks and most of Downtown Disney in the Disneyland app and online.

 We hope you've found this overview of Disneyland Resort hotels and benefits hopful as you plan your visit to Los Angeles.
 You'll find more resources and tips inside our Los Angeles Planning Guide.
 Ready to book your Disneyland Resort hotel?
-Hop to it with Undercover Tourist for a discount!
+Save some green when you book your stay through Undercover Tourist!

 Related: Tips to Maximize Your Time at Disneyland